arend-lang/site/src/documentation/tutorial/PartII/hprops.md

 {%endarend%}

 Consider another example: the type {%ard%}\Sigma (x : A) (B x){%endard%} of dependent pairs is a set if {%ard%}A{%endard%} is a set and {%ard%}B x{%endard%} is a set for all {%ard%}x{%endard%}.
-Before we prove this, we prove two lemmas: the first one is the same statement with the word "set" replaced with "proposition", and the second one is another variant of retract lemma:
+We need two lemmas to prove this: the first one is the same statement with the word "set" replaced with "proposition", and the second one is another variant of the retract lemma:

 {%arend%}
 \func Sigma-isProp {A : \Type} (B : A -> \Type)